beyarkay/masters-thesis/src/03_lit_review.md

 @zimmermanHandGestureInterface1987].
 Flex sensors are unable to accurately measure very acute angles (such as those between fingers) but are very intuitive to use, so would see use in commercial applications like the CyberGlove, the PowerGlove, and the DataGlove.
+They have since been used in many papers due to their interpretability and relatively low cost [@alviPakistanSignLanguage2007; @atzoriNinaproDatabaseResource2015;
+@baudelCharadeRemoteControl1993; @feinerVisualizingDimensionalVirtual1990;
+@felsBuildingAdaptiveInterfaces1990;
+@felsGloveTalkIIaNeuralnetworkInterface1998;
+@frankhofmannSensorGloveAnthropomorphicRobot1995;
+@heumerGraspRecognitionUncalibrated2007; @immersioncorporationCyberGlove2001;
+@kadousGRASPRecognitionAustralian1995;
+@kesslerEvaluationCyberGloveWholehand1995; @laviolaSurveyHandPosture1999;
+@leeDeepLearningBased2020; @leeSmartWearableHand2018;
+@liangSignLanguageRecognition1996; @mardiyantoDevelopmentHandGesture2017;
+@murakamiGestureRecognitionUsing1991;
+@rung-hueiliangRealtimeContinuousGesture1998; @takahashiHandGestureCoding1991;
+@wenMachineLearningGlove2020; @wiseEvaluationFiberOptic1990;
+@yuanHandGestureRecognition2020].

 Accelerometers measure linear acceleration in up to three axes, and Inertial Measurement Units (IMUs) can measure linear and rotational acceleration,